Here's how blind gamer Steve Saylor creates awesome accessibility content | CNN Underscored

 - Host and creator of the “Blind Gamer with Steve Saylor” YouTube channel, where he provides accessibility reviews for top video games as well as tutorials and general gaming analysis for more than 11,000 subscribers.

-- Accessibility consultant that has worked on popular titles such as The Last of Us: Part II, Assassin’s Creed Valhalla and Watch Dogs Legion to help make them more playable for gamers with various disabilities.
+- Accessibility consultant who has worked on popular titles such as The Last of Us Part II, Assassin’s Creed Valhalla and Watch Dogs Legion to help make them more playable for gamers with various disabilities.

 - Has appeared in Xbox’s “Power Your Dreams” campaign, as well as on major media outlets like IGN and popular YouTube channels like Kinda Funny and Funhaus.